Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ### Licensing

 Version 5 of the PowerShell module includes a commandlet for importing a Particular Platform License.
 This will work for NServiceBus versions 4.
-If you which to to install a license for versions prior to NServiceBus v4.5 then an alternative method should be used.
+If you which to to install a license for versions prior to NServiceBus version 4.5 then an alternative method should be used.
 See  [License Management](/nservicebus/licensing/license-management.md) for

 ## Older versions of NServiceBus PowerShell